utkarshsundaram/JavaMail/README.md

 # JavaMail Sample
 ===================================
->This Project is to send mail
--Send mail with your Android Devices without having any default Email Application
+>This Project is to send mail with attachment without having any default Email Application from your Android phone

 Pre-requisites